-The Environmental Studies program offers two fellowship programs that place ES majors in stipended summer internships - the Psi Upsilon Community Matters in Maine and Logan Environmental Fellowships and the Psi Upsilon Sustainability/Environmental Justice Fellowships.
+The Environmental Studies program offers two fellowship programs that place ES majors in stipended summer internships - the Psi Upsilon Community Matters in Maine and the Psi Upsilon Sustainability/Environmental Justice Fellowships.

 Questions?
 Please contact the ES Program Manager, Eileen Johnson at 207-798-7157 or via email at firstname.lastname@example.org

-The Psi Upsilon Community Matters in Maine and Logan Environmental Fellowship Program places students who have an interest in pursuing an environmental career in stipended summer internships with Maine non-profit organizations and governmental agencies.
+The Psi Upsilon Community Matters in Maine program places students who have an interest in pursuing an environmental career in stipended summer internships with Maine non-profit organizations and governmental agencies.
 The Environmental Studies Program coordinates the 10-week internships.
 In 2014, seven positions are available with a $4000 stipend each.

-Click here to see a list of sponsoring organization and fellowship descriptions for Summer 2014.
+Click on the Community Matters Placements tab to see a list of sponsoring organization and fellowship descriptions for Summer 2015.

 Students who participate in the Psi U Fellowship Program are eligible for Bowdoin College's summer housing.

 Requirements: Students must be rising juniors or seniors and have an interest in environmental issues.
-Students' academic record and financial need are all important criteria, though students not receiving aid are eligible if a paid summer job is a necessity.
+Students' academic record and financial need are important criteria, though students not receiving aid are eligible.
 Preference is given to ES majors.